d-roduit/CryptOdyssey/README.md

-# Odyssey
+# CryptOdyssey
-Play Odyssey and pass the levels to get to Eternal Knowledge !
+Play CryptOdyssey and raise as much money as possible to virtually become the crypto master!